-Every participant can take part in a counseling session and write a placement test free of charge.
+Every participant can take part in a counseling session and write a placement test free of charge, after doing an online placement test.
 If you have registered for a course directly from your home or any other country, you can take this placement test after you have arrived in Germany.
 This ensures that you are put into the course that corresponds to your current language level.
 In addition to regular skill assessment on the basis of final tests and examinations, individual talks with your trainer are the best indication of your learning progress.
 Your trainer will assess your language level and make recommendations as to how you should best continue your training at the ISK.
 We don’t leave anything up to chance.
 Each participant gets the training that meets his or her own specific needs.

 Office hours: Mondays and Tuesdays from 3 to 6 pm by appointment.

 After the online registration, you can take our online placement test via Skype free of charge.
 Using Skype, we test your oral language skills, discuss the results of your written test with you and, if desired, can also register you for the German course we recommend (this is a legally binding agreement).

 Important: We offer the Skype "office hours" to learners who cannot come to Germany until the course begins and who have already completed the written placement test on our home page.

 Skype - Advising: Tuesdays and Wednesdays from 2 to 3 pm by appointment.

 Levels A1 to C1 of the „Common European Framework of Reference“ CEFR